mailpoet/mailpoet/doc/Readme.md

 If you are a user looking for a user guide please visit our [knowledge base](https://kb.mailpoet.com/).

 ## MailPoet API
-MailPoet API is the officially supported way to integrate with MailPoet3 plugin.
+MailPoet API is the officially supported way to integrate with  the MailPoet 3 plugin.
 It focuses on functionality for managing subscribers.
-We discourage from using other functions and classes within MailPoet codebase!
-We do a lot of refactorings and backward compatibility is not guaranteed.
+Developers integrating MailPoet functionality in their own plugins or projects are strongly discouraged against using other functions and classes within MailPoet codebase!
+We are continually refactoring as part of our rapid development process, and backward compatibility is not guaranteed.

 ### Basics
 MailPoet API is distributed within MailPoet3 plugin and it is implemented as a PHP class.